Join whatsapp group Join Now

 Structure of Cell

-The cell carries a number of cell organelles suspended in a jelly-like substance called cytoplasm which again is bounded by the cell membrane.
+The cell carries several cell organelles suspended in a jelly-like substance called cytoplasm which again is bounded by the cell membrane.
 Most of the cell organelles are common in animals as well as plants.

 Structure of cell